 The privatisation of airports from 1997 was accompanied by price regulation measures under which increases in aeronautical charges were capped for the first five years.
 Increases for certain aeronautical charges were limited to a notified percentage less than the Consumer Price Index (CPI).
 The CPI-X regime encouraged efficiencies in airport operations.
 Applications for annual price increases were assessed and agreed by the ACCC before becoming effective.
 The price cap did not apply to Government mandated security requirements (where direct costs were passed through) and ACCC agreement could be sought for additional charges to fund necessary new investment.

 The ACCC also monitored the quality of services at airports as a complement to the price caps that assisted in deliberations on proposed price increases.

 From July 2002 to June 2007

 In response to the 2002 Productivity Commission report into price regulation of aviation services, price capping was replaced by price monitoring at the seven major airports (Adelaide, Brisbane, Canberra, Darwin, Melbourne, Perth and Sydney Kingsford-Smith).

 From July 2007

 Price monitoring of the five major airports (Adelaide, Brisbane, Melbourne (Tullamarine), Perth and Sydney (Kingsford-Smith) airports) continued from 1 July 2007 in response to the Productivity Commission's 2007 report, Review of Price Regulation of Airport Services.
 Implementation of this regime included the amendment of the Airports Regulations 1997 to slightly expand the definition of aeronautical services and facilities.
-In 2008 the Government expanded the range of airport services monitored by the ACCC to include short-term and long-term car parking services at the major airports.
+In 2008 the range of airport services monitored by the ACCC were expanded to include short-term and long-term car parking services at the major airports.

 From July 2012